oneeve8/kobble-data/content/Information.md

 * Submarines
 * Compass?

-Spherical or Shape and size:
+Spherical or flat (Shape and size):

 * Celestials are spherical
 * Circumnavigation